kurowasan/pb-academic/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
-Philippe Brouillard is a PhD student cosupervised by Dhanya Sridhar and Alexandre Drouin at the Université de Montréal (UdeM) and at MILA, the Quebec Artificial Intelligence Institute.
-His research interests include causal discovery, machine learning, causal representation learning, and how to combine them!
+I am Philippe Brouillard, a PhD student cosupervised by Dhanya Sridhar and Alexandre Drouin at the Université de Montréal (UdeM) and at MILA, the Quebec Artificial Intelligence Institute.
+I am presently doing an internship at ServiceNow.

+My research interests include causal discovery, causal representation learning, machine learning, and how to combine them!

 {{< icon name="download" pack="fas" >}} Download my résumé (will be added soon).